popeadam/Kometa/docs/defaults/both/content_rating_mal.md

 ??? abstract "Variable Lists (click to expand)"

-    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults file.
+    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults File.

     * **Shared Template Variables** are additional variables shared across the Kometa Defaults.